-- The Check for software upgrades setting is enabled on the SYSTEM General page (factory default = enabled). - The LAN1 port is configured correctly and has a DNS server on the NETWORK Ethernet page (typically configured during installation). - The LAN1 port can reach Symmetricom.com on the Internet using port 80.
+- The Check for software upgrades setting is enabled on the SYSTEM General page (factory default = enabled). - The LAN 1 port is configured correctly and has a DNS server on the NETWORK Ethernet page (typically configured during installation).

+- The LAN 1 port can reach www.symmetricom.com on the Internet using port 80.
 Most proxy servers and firewall devices allow this type of traffic, but some may be configured to block it.
-Consult your network administrator for more information. - The System Upgrade Alarm and its notification settings are enabled on the ADMIN -Alarms page (factory defaults = enabled). - The user is reachable by one or more of the Alarm notification methods: email, Alarm LED, SNMP (typically configured during installation).
+Consult your network administrator for more information. - The System Upgrade Alarm and its notification settings are enabled on the ADMIN Alarms page (factory defaults = enabled). - The user is reachable by one or more of the Alarm notification methods: Alarm LED, or SNMP (typically configured during installation).